singularityhub/sregistry/docs/README.md

 ## Use a Registry

  - [sregistry Client](client.md): A client provided by Singularity Python to push, pull, list, and delete.
+ - [Singularity usage](singularity-cliend.md): The Singularity development branch has functionality to use your registry too.

 ## Deploy a Registry